arrudapointexe/distance-between-points-using-struct/README.md

-#A program that calculates the distance between 2 given points using structs and pointers
+#"A program that calculates the distance between 2 given points using structs and pointers"